 Last year, I spent a lot of time experimenting with and implementing lead generation strategies for a B2B financial software company.
 It had its challenges, but I learned some invaluable techniques on how to drive more product demos.

 Below are five tips that I found useful, and that I hope will enable you to generate more leads for your software service.

 When someone decides your software might be right for them, they want to see it – now.

 Instead of playing email ping pong to schedule a demo, only to find that timezones and busy schedules mean that the demo has to be scheduled two weeks from now, use automation to reduce your ‘time to demo’.

 GoCardless ran an A/B test where they replaced ‘request a demo’ with ‘watch a demo now’.
-Instead of taken leads to a page where they scheduled a demo, GoCardless tested taking leads to a 10-minute video demo of the software.
+Instead of taking leads to a page where they scheduled a demo, GoCardless tested taking leads to a 10-minute video demo of the software.

 Now, I get that this is a ballsy experiment.
 A pre-recorded demo makes it harder to address specific objections and it may not feel as tailored.
 However, the data speaks for itself.
 For GoCardless, the pre-recorded demo resulted in a 114% improvement in their conversion rate.

 One piece of advice I would add is that you should always start off by doing manual demos.
-That way you will understand the common objections your leads have, and will be better prepared to put a good pre-recorded demo together.
+That way you will understand the common objections your leads have and will be better prepared to put a good pre-recorded demo together.

-Of course, if your clients are fortune 500 companies you may need to alter this approach, perhaps by allowing them to schedule a ‘one-to-one call’ after they’ve watched the pre-recorded demo.
+Of course, if your clients are Fortune 500 companies you may need to alter this approach, perhaps by allowing them to schedule a ‘one-to-one call’ after they’ve watched the pre-recorded demo.

 #2 Upgrade your lead capture form